samwell-ho/openpgp-ca/README.md

 ## Installing OpenPGP CA

-To run an OpenPGP CA instance for your organization, first, you need to install the openpgp-ca tool on your machine.
+To run an OpenPGP CA instance for your organization, first, you need to install the oca tool on your machine.

 Currently, you can either
 [build OpenPGP CA on your machine](https://openpgp-ca.org/doc/start/),